anikomaraz/anikomaraz/README.md

 <details>
 <summary> <b>1.
 Heart Attack Risk Prediction App: </b> <i>ML model-based on (fake) Kaggle data, fully deployed.</i></summary>
 <br>
 This project was inspired by the <b>Heart Attack Risk Analysis</b> competition on <b>Kaggle</b>.
 The task was to predict heart attack risk (low/high) given 25 lifestyle and biometric features.
 After submitting my prediction to the Kaggle competition, I decided to develop another model, prioritizing precision to allow for more sensitive detection of high-risk cases.
 This model employs the <b>XGBoost</b> algorithm with <b>probability estimation</b>.
 If the model identifies a positive case, it is correct 43% of the time.
 After several iterations, the project culminated in deployment on <b>Google Cloud Platform</b> with a Streamlit frontend.
-The scripts (written in <b>Python</b>) can be found in [this repository](https://github.com/anikomaraz/heart_attack_kaggle).
+The scripts (written in <b>Python</b>) can be found in <a href="https://github.com/anikomaraz/heart_attack_kaggle">this repository</a>.

 Try it out! ➡️                                   [Heart Attack Risk App](https://fake-heart-attack.streamlit.app/)